4 Examples of K-5 Reading Comprehension Sheets

 How to Do It

-Introduce the five rules for writing summaries, then have students read a several sets of pre-selected paragraphs where each set of paragraphs highlights one of the rules.
+Introduce the five rules for writing summaries, and then have students read a several sets of pre-selected paragraphs where each set of paragraphs highlights one of the rules.

 The five rules for writing summaries are: